devxgaming/DevCore-MySQL/README.md

 🟡 Warning: You should import the library from main thread. don't use threading to import it

+<br>Please open new issue in GitHub if any issue happened with you.
 # Required library
 * pip install pymysql